xceedsoftware/DocX/README.md

 * Add or modify checkboxes
 * Set transparency in pictures
 * Create formatted hyperlinks based on a referenced hyperlinks
+* Joining 2 documents gives the opportunity to choose the headers/footers of doc1, doc2 or both of them in the resulting document.

 ## What else do I need?